Generic Name: voriconazole (VOR-i-KON-a-zole)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of voriconazole tablets:

 Store voriconazole tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Do not refrigerate or freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep voriconazole tablets out of the reach of children and away from pets.

 - If you have any questions about voriconazole tablets, please talk with your doctor, pharmacist, or other health care provider.